IoELab/gh-pages-example/index.md

 ---
 layout: default
-title: Example
+title: Example-yuemin
 ---

-# Example project
+# Example project-yuemin

 - [About the project](about)
 - [Publications](publications)